The Last of the Mohicans: Radio

-TV

-There was a Canadian TV series, Hawkeye and the Last of the Mohicans in 1957 with John Hart as Hawkeye and Lon Chaney Jr. as Chingachgook.

-The BBC made a TV serial of the book in 1971, with Philip Madoc as Magua, Kenneth Ives as Hawkeye and John Abineri as Chingachgook, which some critics believe to be the most faithful and the best adaptation.

-In a 1977 American made-for-TV movie, Steve Forrest starred as Hawkeye with Ned Romero as Chingachgook and Don Shanks as Uncas.

-Steven J. Cannell produced an American TV series in 1994-95 called Hawkeye, created by Kim LeMasters and filmed in Canada.
-It ran for one season, with 22 episodes, and starred Lee Horsley, Lynda Carter, and Rodney A. Grant.

-From 2004 to 2007, the RAI made an animated TV series, Last of the Mohicans with Ted Russof as Uncas, Katie McGovern as Cora, and Flaminia Fegarotti as Alice.

 Opera

 Alva Henderson's operatic version premiered in Wilmington, Delaware, in 1976.

 In 1977, Lake George Opera presented the same work.

 Comics

 Classic Comics #4, The Last of the Mohicans, first published 1942.

 Marvel Comics has published two versions of the story: in 1976 a one-issue version as part of their Marvel Classics Comics series (issue #13).
 In 2007, they published a six-issue mini-series to start the new Marvel Illustrated series.

-Famed manga artist Shigeru Sugiura wrote and illustrated a very loose manga adaptation of the story in 1952-3 (remade in 1973–4).
+Famed manga artist Shigeru Sugiura wrote and illustrated a very loose manga adaptation of the story in 1952–53 (remade in 1973–74).
 This adaptation is heavily influenced by American movies and western comics and is filled with absurd humor and anachronistic jokes.
-An English translation of Sugiura's 1973-4 version including a lengthy essay on Sugiura's artistic influences was published in the United States in 2013.
+An English translation of Sugiura's 1973–4 version including a lengthy essay on Sugiura's artistic influences was published in the United States in 2013.